zaiyan-alam/ACCESS-Pegasus-Examples/Artificial-Intelligence/README.md

 Lung Segmentation
 =================
+Precise detection of the borders of organs and lesions in medical images such as X-rays, CT, or MRI scans is an essential step towards correct diagnosis and treatment planning.
 We implement a workflow that employs supervised learning techniques to locate lungs on X-ray images.
-Lung instance segmentation workflow uses Chest X-ray images for predicting lung masks from the images using U-Net model.
+Lung instance segmentation workflow uses [Chest X-ray](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4256233/) for predicting lung masks from the images using [U-Net](https://arxiv.org/abs/1505.04597) model.

+The workflow uses a **Chest X-ray Masks** and Labels dataset (high-resolution X-ray images and masks) availabe publicly.
+The dataset is split into training, validation, and test sets before the workflow starts.
+Each set consists of original lung images and their associated masks.
+The **Pre-processing** step and Data Augmentation of Images is done to resize images (lungs and masks) and normalize lung X-rays.
+Additionally, for each pair of lung image and mask in the train dataset, two new pairs are generated through **image augmentation** (e.g., rotations, flips).
+Next, the train and validation data are passed to the UNet **hyperparameter optimization** step, where different learning rates are explored.
+The **training** of UNet fine-tunes the UNet model with the recommended learning rate on the concatenated train and validation set, and obtains the weights.
+Then **inference** on Unet is done using the trained model to generate masks for the test X-ray images.
+Finally, the **evaluation** is performed in order to generate a PDF file with the scores for relevant performance metrics and prints examples of lung segmentation images produced by the model.
 <p align="center">
   <img src="/Artificial-Intelligence/LungSegmentation/img/segmentation.png" style="width: 450px;"/>
 </p>